RUGSoftEng/2018-Hestia-Web/docs/architecture/HestiaWeb_architecture.md

 This function will remove the authenticated user from the database.
 This will cascade down to remove all servers associated with that user.

 ### Elaboration on request forwarding
-Currently, we have developed a server that serves as the liaison between the Hestia local controller and the user's interface.
+Currently, we have developed a server that serves as the liaison between the Hestia local controller and the user interface.
 The front-end website will interact with this server exclusively through sending JSON objects in the payload of POST requests.
 These objects contain the following information:
 * *query*: The endpoint that the client intends to send a request to, on the Hestia local controller.
 * *method*: The method by which the user wishes to send the request.
 * *payload*: The payload is an optional item in the request that when supplied, is used for requests which require additional information, such as POSTing to /devices/ to create a new device, or updating a device's name.
 The exact content of the payload is identical in structure to the payload that would naturally be received by the controller.